 - Go to Network Connections settings on your computer.
-You can do this by right clicking on start menu and then selecting ‘Network Connections.
+You can do this by right-clicking on the start menu and then select ‘Network Connections.
 Or you can head over to ‘Settings’ and click on ‘Network & Internet’.
-Once on the settings Window you should choose network type (most of the time it’s ‘Ethernet’) which is on the left side.
-Choose the option ‘change adapter options’ which is on the right.
+Once on the settings Window, you should choose network type (most of the time it’s ‘Ethernet’) which is on the left side.
+Choose the option ‘Change adapter options’ which is on the right.

 - Click ‘Internet Protocol Version 4 (TCP/IPv7)’ and click on properties again.